-On December 22, 2020, the Company entered into an agreement with JAFCO Asia Technology Fund V ("JAFCO") whereby the Company agreed to repurchase 3,525,332 Series B convertible preferred stock having a carrying value of \$4.0 million, from JAFCO for a total consideration of \$3.0 million.
-The agreement resulted in an extinguishment of the Series B convertible preferred stock and the Company recognized \$1.0 million in additional paid-in capital being the difference in fair value of the consideration payable and the carrying value of the Series B convertible preferred stock.
-As of the date of extinguishment and as of December 31, 2020 the Series B convertible preferred stock subject to repurchase had been mandatorily redeemable within 45 days of the agreement and accordingly had been reclassified to other accrued liabilities on the consolidated balance sheets.
+On December 22, 2020, the Company repurchased 3,525,332 Series B convertible preferred stock for a total of \$3.0 million.
+The Company recognized \$1.0 million in Additional paid-in capital in the consolidated balance sheet as of December 31, 2020, related to the difference in fair value of the consideration payable and the \$4.0 million aggregate carrying value of the Series B shares repurchased.
+As of the date of extinguishment and as of December 31, 2020, the Series B convertible preferred stock subject to repurchase had been mandatorily redeemable within 45 days of the agreement and accordingly had been reclassified to other accrued liabilities on the consolidated balance sheet.